HenuSamantha/AI-Delivery-Command-Center/README.md

 Engineering and product teams often operate across fragmented tools like Jira, Slack, sprint notes, and stakeholder updates.
 This creates manual reporting overhead, unclear delivery health, and delayed escalation of risks.

-AI Delivery Command Center was built to explore how AI-native tooling can improve delivery transparency without adding process complexity.
+AI Delivery Command Center was built to explore how AI native tooling can improve delivery transparency without adding process complexity.

 The project demonstrates practical applications of: